By Gemma Tedaldi | Published: 22nd September 2018 | Updated: 13th December 2024

 We paired our trip to Prague with a visit to Paris, check it out here: How to spend 3 days in Paris

-Day 3 – Vinohrady
+3 Days in Prague Day 3 – Vinohrady

 For the final day of the Prague itinerary, it is a bit more relaxed exploring an area less known to the tourists.
 Begin at Tančící dům or the Dancing House located in the New Town before heading into Vinohrady, a more residential area of Prague, which is full of parks and eateries.
 Spend the day wandering through Náměstí Míru, or Peace Square and the surrounding streets with its outdoor markets and impressive gothic Church of Saint Ludmila, Kostel sv.
 Ludmily.

 When in Prague make sure you try traditional Czech goulash with potato pancakes but be warned if there are hoards of tourists in the restaurant it probably isn’t the best food that Prague has to offer.
-Luckily, we have a lovely friend, (hi TJ!), who has lived in Prague for years, to show us around the best restaurants and bars that the locals frequent including the great Restaurant Na Brezance, and Restaurace a Pivnice Na Břežance.
+Luckily, we have a lovely friend, (hi TJ!), who has lived in Prague for years, to show us around the best restaurants and bars that the locals frequent including the great Restaurant Na Brezance, and Restaurant Pivnice Na Břežance.

 If you’re after some local beverages after all that food, try some craft beers and Slivovice plum pear brandy a traditional Czech spirit.
 They will all go down rather nicely… you have been warned!